The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Independence of monodromy groups

-From here we could prove directly Theorem \ref{max-tori:t} for étale lisse sheaves exploiting Čebotarev's density theorem as in the proof of \cite[Théorème at page 12]{Serre}.
-We need instead two other results to deal with non-étale lisse sheaves and $p$-adic coefficient objects.
+From here, thanks to Chebotarev's density theorem, we could directly prove Theorem \ref{max-tori:t} for étale lisse sheaves as in the proof of \cite[Théorème at page 12]{Serre}.
+The result for non-étale lisse sheaves and overconvergent $F$-isocrystals follows from further two crucial facts.